Reflecting on Our Anniversary: 14 Things We’ve Learned Over 14 Years

 13. Things can (and will) get better

 While we feel lucky for our early success in launching BridgeView IT, we recognize that it’s in large part due to our mentality of continuous improvement.
-No matter how big the win, we know there is always room to get better.
+No matter how big the win is, we know there is always room to get better.
 The same holds true during tough times; we know there’s always a brighter sunrise on the horizon.

 14. It’s always about people